michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 In Figure 48, we perform a backtest on the test dataset and note that it has a higher return (30.84%) then the maximum return benchmark portfolio (20.9% return).
 This demonstrates that our REINFORCE model can return a maximum return portfolio given a portfolio of ETFs.

 ![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_48.png)

+Asset Allocation based on ***λ***

+In Figure 39, Figure 43, and Figure 47, we discussed the asset weights the REINFORCE algorithm allocated for the ***λ = 0***, ***λ = 0.5***, and ***λ = 1*** cases respectively.
+In Appendix B, Section 8.3 we show the asset weights for the ***λ = 0.2*** and ***λ = 0.8*** cases.
+For ***λ = 0.2*** (Figure 164), the reward function favors minimizing the volatility component over maximizing the reward component.
+The REINFORCE algorithm's asset allocation evolves over the course of the training period, but eventually converges on allocating the full portfolio in EEMV, which has the lowest volatility of all the ETFs in the portfolio.

+For the ***λ = 0.8*** case (Figure 186), the algorithm alternates between choosing MTUM, USMV, or QUAL and ultimately ends with choosing USMV.
+These three ETFs are the top three ETFs in our portfolio for having the highest returns in the training period.
+As the return component of the reward function is favored over the volatility component in the ***λ = 0.8*** case, it makes sense that the REINFORCE algorithm is allocating the higher return assets in the portfolio.

+Based on these results with the full portfolio of ETFs, it appears that setting a ***λ*** value greater than 0 and less than 0.5 would result in a minimum volatility portfolio, while setting ***λ*** greater than 0.5 and less than 1 would result in a maximum return portfolio.
+At ***λ = 0.5***, although there is a balance between risk and reward, in the full portfolio scenario it appears that the REINFORCE algorithm selects a higher return asset, at the expense of a higher volatility.
+This is a finding different from the two-asset portfolio with ***λ = 0.5***, where there was no clear preference between the maximum return asset and the minimum volatility asset.

 #### Full Portfolio REINFORCE with Baseline